 Out of all the penis enlargement procedures we covered, we believe the Penuma implant gives patients the best chance for satisfying results.

-The average gain in flaccid length is between 1 and 2 inches (results may vary).
+The average gain in penis size is between 1 and 2 inches (results may vary).
 According to an IRB-approved, five-year study of 400 Penuma patients, the Penuma implant increased mid-shaft circumference by an average of 56.7 percent.
 81 percent of patients reported a high or very high level of satisfaction four years after their procedure.

 No patients reported any negative change in their ability to urinate or ejaculate.
 Only 3 percent of patients had adverse events that led to the removal of the Penuma implant.
-This is roughly the same percentage of adverse events for silicone implants in other parts of the body.
 In cases of removal, it is important to note that patients must follow all postoperative instructions.

 Do Any Penis Enlargement Products Actually Work?